pulumi/docs/content/blog/improved-kubernetes-await-logic/index.md

 ## Better error reporting

-Our goal is for the Pulumi Kubernetes provider to surface as much information as possible when something fails, because we don't want you to have to manually query your cluster just to figure out what happened.
+Our goal is that Pulumi Kubernetes users should never need to manually query the cluster to figure out why an update failed, so we try to surface as much information as possible when something fails.

 To that end we've made three improvements to the information Pulumi surfaces when something goes wrong while it's waiting for a resource to become ready (or be deleted):